AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab3.md

 Lab time: ~30 minutes

-**_Scenario_**:  The business has decided to go multi-cloud!
-Some apps simply run better in other clouds, and why put all eggs in one basket?
-During this exercise we will deploy in AWS an Aviatrix Transit VPC, Transit Gateway and attach the existing spoke gateways to the aws transit.
+**_Scenario_**:  The business has decided to go multi-region!
+During this exercise we will deploy in AWS `us-east-1` an Aviatrix Transit VPC, Transit Gateway and attach the existing spoke gateways to the aws transit.
 We will also peer AWS `us-west-2` and AWS `us-east-1` and test out the connectivity.

 The Spoke VPCs and gateways have already been created to save you time.
 The process is very similar to deploying the transit gateway.